 The BMW 8 Series Convertible is designed to get you noticed.
 Its front and rear, framed by distinctive LED lights, are identical to those of the 8 Series Coupe, but it’s all change in between.
 The big talking point here is, of course, the folding roof.
-It’s a multi-layer fabric design that folds slickly away at the touch of a button (in the car or on the key fob) in 15 seconds.
+It’s a multi-layer fabric design that folds slickly away at the touch of a button (one in the car or one on the key fob) in 15 seconds.
 And that can be done at speeds of up to 31mph.
 The roof stows neatly behind an integrated cover, maintaining a smooth rear deck that flows into a gentle integrated spoiler.

 There are subtle differences in style between the entry-level M Sport versions and the standalone M850i variant, though all ride on stylish 20-inch alloy wheels as standard.
 Buyers can upgrade the black soft top to include a silver fleck in its finish, but the number of paint colours offered is disappointingly low

 Buyers of the 8 Series Convertible won’t find it lacking in equipment as standard.
 The automatic roof and wind deflector are included across the range, of course, but so too is soft leather upholstery and an excellent neck-warming system built into the front headrests.
 There’s a large suite of connected services as standard, as part of the impressive technology offering, including a sophisticated automated parking function.
 Those that like to drop the roof whenever it’s not raining should consider paying extra for the Premium Package, which includes heating for the steering wheel, the armrests in the doors and on the centre console.
 BMW offers many different alloy wheel designs to choose from.

 Power for a BMW 8 Series